 A wide dispersion in the overall performance of individual laboratories is evident.
 Table 2 shows the percentage of flags observed.
-60% of the laboratories have no flag at all and thus have attained excellent overall performance.
-In contrast, at the other extreme there are also 16% of laboratories with ≥25% flags.
-Following intensive discussion within the ERNDIM board and Scientific Advisory Board (SAB) and feedback from participants we could agree on a harmonised scoring system for the various branches of the Diagnostic Proficiency schemes and qualitative schemes.
-We have also tested a scoring system for the quantitative schemes as described in our Newsletter of Spring 2009.
-In parallel to this the SAB has agreed levels of adequate performance for all the schemes and these will be re-evaluated annually.
-The scoring systems have been carefully evaluated by members of the SAB and have been applied to assess performance in our schemes from 2007 onwards.
-The ERNDIM Board has decided that the Scientific Advisor will judge the performance of the individual laboratories based on these levels of satisfactory performance and issue a letter of advice of failure to achieve satisfactory performance to those laboratories, which do not achieve satisfactory performance.
+46% of the laboratories have no flag at all and thus have attained excellent overall performance.
+In contrast, at the other extreme there are also 15% of laboratories with ≥25% flags.
+Intensive discussion within the Scientific Advisory Board (SAB) resulted in a harmonised scoring scheme that has been in place for the quantitative schemes for more than ten years; Likewise, there has been agreement as to what constitutes satisfactory performance.
+Both parameters are checked annually and if necessary re-evaluated.
+The ERNDIM Board has decided that the Scientific Advisor will judge the performance of the individual laboratories based on these levels of satisfactory performance and issue a letter of advice of failure to achieve satisfactory performance.
 The letter is intended to instigate dialogue between the EQA scheme organiser and the participating laboratory to solve any analytical problems to improve quality of performance of labs in the pursuit of our overall aim to improve quality of diagnostic services in this field.

-If your laboratory is assigned poor performance and you wish to appeal against this classification please email the ERNDIM Administration Office (admin@erndim.org), with full details of the reason for your appeal, within one month receiving your Performance Support Letter.
+If your laboratory is assigned poor performance and you wish to appeal against this classification, please email the ERNDIM Administration Office (admin@erndim.org), with full details of the reason for your appeal, within one month receiving your Performance Support Letter.
 Details of how to appeal poor performance are included in the Performance Support Letter sent to poor performing laboratories.